What U Workin' With?

-"What U Workin' With?" is a song recorded by American singers Gwen Stefani and Justin Timberlake for the official soundtrack to the 2016 film Trolls.
-Timberlake co-wrote and co-produced the track with Max Martin and Ilya Salmanzadeh with additional writing from Savan Kotecha and Peter Svensson.
+"What U Workin' With?" is a song by American singers Gwen Stefani and Justin Timberlake from the official soundtrack to the 2016 film Trolls.
+Timberlake co-wrote and co-produced the track with Max Martin and Ilya Salmanzadeh, with additional writing from Savan Kotecha and Peter Svensson.
 The song was first announced on August 22, 2016, with Stefani's appearance being a secret.
 An urban and dance song, the lyrics talk about having a good time and standing out amongst a crowd.

-The track was favorably reviewed by several contemporary music critics; although many found Stefani's contribution to be unexpected, they agreed her role was enjoyable.
-Commercially, "What U Workin' With?" peaked at number eight on Billboards Kid Digital Songs component chart, where it lasted for three non-consecutive weeks.
+"What U Workin' With?" was favorably reviewed by several contemporary music critics; although many found Stefani's contribution unexpected, they agreed that her role was enjoyable.
+Commercially, it peaked at number eight on Billboards Kid Digital Song Sales component chart, where it lasted for three non-consecutive weeks.

 Background and release

-The track listing for Trolls was released by Justin Timberlake through Instagram on August 22, 2016, where he unveiled the names of thirteen tracks for the album.
+The track listing for Trolls was released by Justin Timberlake on Instagram on August 22, 2016, where he unveiled the names of thirteen tracks on the album.
 Additionally, "What U Workin' With?" was first revealed, although Gwen Stefani's role on the track had remained a secret.
 In addition, he claimed that the record was "almost ready" and that preorders would be announced in the near future.
 The release of the soundtrack was fronted by Timberlake's "Can't Stop the Feeling!", which was made available as a digital download on May 6, 2016, while the album in its entirety was released on September 23 of the same year.
 "What U Workin' With?" was written by Timberlake, Max Martin, Ilya Salmanzadeh, Savan Kotecha, and Peter Svensson, while the production was handled by the former three.
 On December 30, 2016, Stefani hosted a "dance party" at her home before uploading videos of herself and boyfriend Blake Shelton dancing along to "What You Workin' With?" during the event to her Snapchat and Musical.ly accounts.